AdamWongCH/analytics-thinking/1-Introduction/exercise.md

 ## Extension

-Consider another student:
+Another student:

 * Logged in 8 times
 * Submitted assignment
 * Active in forum

-What would your conclusion be for this student?
+What is your conclusion?

 ---

+## How this connects

+In this exercise, you are interpreting a single student scenario.

+In the lab, you will apply the same thinking to a full dataset.

+---

-## Key Reflection
+## Reflection

 * When does data become useful?
 * What makes an insight actionable?